NightwindDev/Tweak-Tutorial/p10_rootless.md

 # Adapting for Rootless

 ### What is rootless?
-- "rootless" is the term used for jailbreaks which do not have access to the root filesystem for whatever reason.
+- "rootless" is the term used for jailbreaks which do not have access to the root filesystem.
 This means that anything outside of `/var/` and `/private/preboot/` is not writable.
 However, the root **user** is still accessibly on a rootless jailbreak.

 ### How does this affect my tweak?
 - Existing tweaks which do not support rootless will need some changes in order to work on a rootless jailbreak.
 For instance, preference bundles are stored in `/Library/PreferenceBundles/` on a traditional ("rootful") jailbreak.
 However, since a rootless jailbreak does not have the ability to write to outside of the aforementioned directories, there needs to be a change made to the path in order to work properly.
 On rootless jailbreaks, the jailbreak files are stored in `/var/jb/`.
 Thus, the path becomes `/var/jb/Library/PreferenceBundles/`.
 This is the main difference between "rootless" and "rootful" jailbreaks.